 Skip to content

-Yes to Transformation, No to Demolition
+Yes to Transformation,

 The ALLIANZ ALTE WU, Alliance for the former Vienna University of Economics (so-called “alte WU”), is an open, civil society network composed of architectural institutions, interest groups, committed cultural and architectural professionals, as well as users of the alte WU campus.
 Among its members are IG Architektur, the Allianz für Substanz, Architects for Future Austria, the collective Raumstation, along with other associations and individuals.